primercuervo/Documentation_test/tutorfpga06.rst

         1'bz : statement4;
     endcase

 There are also the forms of the case block that are **casez** and **casex**.
 The **casez** treats the values as don't cares and all 'z' is represented by '?' .
 The casex is the same but treats 'x' and 'z' as don't cares.
+The **default** option is used when any other condition is met.

 .. code-block:: Verilog